 2. To register for the online CogAT, you must have the following technology requirements.
 Please note: no IPad minis allowed for the CogAT.

 3. When will I receive my test scores?
-The test scores will be uploaded to your GATE application within 14 business days.
-Test scores will be emailed to the parent email on the registration form.
+Test scores will be emailed to the parent email on the registration form within 14 business days.